JavArrAl/automated-qr-labels/README.md

 -	It must include headers.
 -	Start in cell **A:1**
 -	All the headers required to be in the QR must be in the `variableFile.AI`.
-If in AI but not in label, the date will be introduced in the QR but not in the label.
+If any column in excel is not included in the label template, the data will be introduced in the QR but not in the label.

 #### Handover form: